kontent-ai/smart-link/README.md

 If the SDK detects it is run inside an iframe at the beginning of the initialization process, it will try to connect to the Web Spotlight by sending an iframe message to the parent window.
 If Web Spotlight response is received, query parameter detection will be turned off and additional features (more in the smart link types section) will be enabled.
-Else the SDK will continue to work as if it was outside Web Spotlight (query parameters detection, redirects to Kontent, etc.)
+Else the SDK will continue to work as if it was outside Web Spotlight (query parameters detection, redirects to Kontent.ai, etc.)

 #### IFrame Communication

-When running inside Web Spotlight preview iframe, Kontent Smart Link SDK enables several additional features and sends iframe messages instead of redirecting user to Kontent page.
+When running inside Web Spotlight preview iframe, Kontent.ai Smart Link SDK enables several additional features and sends iframe messages instead of redirecting user to Kontent.ai page.
 All message types are listed below.

 |Message|Data|Origin|Description|
 |---|:---:|:---:|---|